Impact of COVID-19 on Child Abuse: Considerations for the 2020-2021 School Year

 - If remote, provide specific school staff contact information to parents, guardians and students.

 - Let students know school staff is there for them – right now and at any time in the future.

-- If something did happen to a student during COVID-19 Stay Home/Stay Safe, let them know:
+- If something has happened to a student during the COVID-19 pandemic, let them know: